 1. Take stock of your people-pleasing habits

 Begin by noticing the things you do for others.
 Are these tasks fulfilling to you in some way?
 Or do you do them out of habit, obligation, or a reluctance to disappoint the other person?
 Do you think you may be getting manipulated, through flattery or guilt, into doing things you would rather not do?
 Paying attention now will help you develop priorities and set limits moving forward.
 If you have a list of things you do for others, categorized into those you’d like to continue, and those that are not worth your effort, you will be better able to see clearly and become truer to yourself.
 Talking to a trusted friend, or a professional therapist, can allow you to take a step back and see more clearly as well.
-If you are considering online therapy, BetterHelp can quickly match you with one of their more than 25,000 licensed therapists.

 2. Begin to set boundaries

 Once you are aware of the habits you’d like to break, you will need to begin to kindly let others know where your limits are.
 Some people may not react well to new boundaries.
 It will be a retraining process for all of you.
 Often, you can start with small steps, like setting a time limit.
 For example: “I can’t spend hours on this task like I have in the past.
 This time I will be able spend about a half an hour on it.”
 You may also need to frequently remind yourself of your boundaries; otherwise, it’s easy to let old people-pleasing habits creep back in.

 3. Learn to say “no”